Echeveria 'Ice Green' is a succulent plant in the family Crassulaceae. And the rare succulent is a hybrid of Echeveria elegans and Echeveria Lauii.

 The most serious of the 'Ice Green' diseases are anthracnose, which is caused by bacterial infection.
 Small brown spots appear on the underside of leaves, gradually forming an oval-shaped spot.

-The pests of 'Ice Green' are generally red spiders and scale insects caused by the dry and cold conditions and airtightness.
+The pests of 'Ice Green' are generally red spiders and mealybugs.

-For red spiders, they are too small to be found by us.
+For red spiders, they are too small to be found by us, so how to get red of gnats?
 However, once found, spray the plants with 40% Kelthane, concentrated in 1000 times water.